Christophe-pere/Christophe-pere.github.io/_pages/about.md

 ======

 My main areas of research are:
-- NLP with Representation Learning to extract informations and knowledges
+- Deep Learning
 - Causality and uncertainty propagation
 - Astrophysics:
     - Detection of exoplanets and caracterization of their atmosphere.
     - Stellar Spots and their impact on lightcurves
     - Stellar activity and the impact on the exoplanet parameters
+- Quantum Computing - started recently with a focus on QML

 I'm working with the University of Laval and the University of Chicoutimi through a partnership on three major axes:
 - Data mining and data generation